benistta/benistta/README.md

 ## I am...
 - Former Educator turned Back-End Software Developer | Ruby on Rails
 - Looking for a team that shares my core values of creativity, cooperation and purpose.
-- Enrolled in Turing School of Software & Design with a projected completion date in __September of 2022__
+- Graduated from Turing School of Software & Design.
 - Currently in pursuit of a position that supports my ongoing growth.

 ## Currently Learning